PHYS3888/Tutorial_BuildingLearningMachines/README.md

 ### The two-dimensional neuron

-Let's now imagine that we have a two-dimensional input space.
+Ok, so we understand how setting `w` affects the response of a neuron to a single input.
+Today we're going to think about the behavior of neurons with two inputs.
-Now we have the freedom to set/learn two numbers, `w = [w1,w2]`, which determine the neuron's response to its two inputs, `x = [x1,x2]`.
+In this case, we have the freedom to set two numbers, `w = [w1,w2]`, which determine the neuron's response to its two inputs, `x = [x1,x2]`.

 ![](figs/2d_neuron.png)

-Recall that each point in weight space (defined by two numbers, `[w1,w2]`), now defines a unique function of the two inputs, `[x1,x2]`.
+Each point in weight space (defined by two numbers, `w1` and `w2`), now defines a unique function of the two inputs, `x1` and `x2`.
 Let's try looking at some of these possible neuron responses as a function of its inputs, at different points in weight space.

 ![](figs/weightSpace.png)